prometheusresearch/baseline-codebase/src/rex.action/test/test_action_tree.rst

   ... """) # doctest: +ELLIPSIS
   Traceback (most recent call last):
   ...
-  Error: Expected:
-      key "mother" of type "study"
-  But got:
-      key "mother" of type "individual"
-  In context:
+  Error: Action "view-mother-study" cannot be used here:
+      Context has "mother: study" but expected to have "mother: individual"
+  Context:
-      mother: individual
+      mother: individual (pick-mother)